NORTH VALLEY AIKIKAI

 Important COVID-19 Announcement:

-As per State of California order on July 13, we are in full closure, and hold our classes outdoors and on Zoom.
+As per State of California order on March 30, starting April 5 we are allowed hold our classes in 25% capacity in the dojo, in addition to our classes outdoors and on Zoom.

 Check out our schedule page.

 Welcome to North Valley Aikikai, where you can learn new skills, deepen your practice, develop your physical and mental abilities, and belong to a caring community.
 Take a look at our classes, read about our teachers, and get in touch to find out more. we offer classes in Aikido, Iaido, and Yoga, as well as seminars, workshops and other community events.